Happiness diet: Seven foods to boost your mood and make you feel better

 Antioxidants are vital in keeping our bodies working properly, and blueberries are such a delicious way of making sure you are getting enough of these.

 Also, studies have shown that eating sufficient antioxidants significantly reduced symptoms of depression and anxiety in a group of individuals.

 Sprinkle them on your morning porridge, make a smoothie with them or what about baking some (healthy) blueberry muffins?
 Either way, these little berries are a nutritional powerhouse.

 Fat is your friend, mamas – the good kind of fat, that is.
 In fact, healthy fats are linked to higher levels of energy and a better mood due to the vitamins and minerals they contain.
 Additionally, these foods aid in the prevention of free radical damage related to depression.

 Great sources of good fats are coconut oil, extra-virgin olive oil, as well as avocados and walnuts.

-We need protein to support neurological function and balancing our hormones.
+We need protein to support neurological function and balance our hormones.
 “When you don’t eat enough protein, you become fatigued, your immunity weakens, and you experience moodiness,” says Axe.
-And this is is because the amino acids in these foods aid the body in many of its important processes.
+And this is because the amino acids in these foods aid the body in many of its important processes.

 We all know lean meat and organic chicken are good, healthy sources of protein, but for an even better-for-you, vegan option, you can't beat lentils.